 Voodoo as a Horror Device

 The film’s voodoo elements, like drum rituals and trance-like zombies, create an otherworldly dread.
 These tropes, though exaggerated, introduced audiences to a new kind of horror rooted in cultural myths.
+The ceremonies do more than frighten; they signal that ordinary rules no longer apply once the drums begin.
+That sense of crossing a threshold became a reliable template for later voodoo stories.

 Cultural Context of 1941